 - (1) Identification: What methods will you employ to identify English Language Learners?
 How will you work to avoid misidentification? - (2) Placement: How will the results of the W-APT assessment and other identification and program placement decisions be communicated to staff and parents? - (3) Staffing: How will you ensure qualified staffing to meet the needs of ELL students?
 What staff will be responsible for administering the W-APT or the WIDA MODEL to new students?
 What staff will be accountable for ongoing monitoring of the performance of ELL students?
-Note: Nevada

-- law requires licensure (TESL endorsement) for the primary teacher providing ELL services in pull-out and inclusive environments at all charter schools. - (4) Curriculum and Instruction: What specific instructional programs, practices, and strategies will be employed to ensure academic success and equitable access to the core academic program for English Language Learners? - (5) Monitoring: What plans are in place for monitoring and evaluating the progress and success of ELL students, including the process for exiting students from ELL services as needed? - (6) Parental Involvement: What appropriate programs, activities, and procedures will be implemented for the participation of parents of ELLs? - (7) For Distance Education Schools: Describe how the school will provide appropriate services in the distance education learning environment to ELLs.
-If you are not proposing to operate a distance education or virtual school, please explain that this is not applicable.
+Note: Nevada law requires licensure (TESL endorsement) for the primary teacher providing ELL services in pull-out and inclusive environments at all charter schools. - (4) Curriculum and Instruction: What specific instructional programs, practices, and strategies will be employed to ensure academic success and equitable access to the core academic program for English Language Learners? - (5) Monitoring: What plans are in place for monitoring and evaluating the progress and success of ELL students, including the process for exiting students from ELL services as needed? - (6) Parental Involvement: What appropriate programs, activities, and procedures will be implemented for the participation of parents of ELLs? - (7) For Distance Education Schools: Describe how the school will provide appropriate services in the distance education learning environment to ELLs.
+If you are not proposing to operate a distance education or virtual school, please explain that this is not applicable. - (8) Please approximate how many students would qualify for these services.
+Please provide the rationale used in this approximation.